ermi20/HTML-CSS-1/lesson4/README.md

       - According to the grid specification, some products are bigger than others.
 Maybe these are "highlighted" products, so the rest of the styling could also be different.

+## Resources
+- Simple and more complex examples of nth-child selector http://nthmaster.com/